RiyaMehta16/Team-Believers_BFCET_Intel_OpenVINO_chatbot/README.md

 - Mehak (2172088)

 ## Acknowledgments

-- Mr. Abhishek Nandi Sir(Intel) for guidance and support.
+- Special thanks to Mr. Abhishek Nandi Sir(Intel) for his support and guidance.
-- Mr. Sumeet Bharti Sir(mentor) for mentorship throughout the project.
+- Mr. Sumeet Bharti Sir(mentor) for his guidance in the entire project.
-- Thanks to the Hugging Face team for the transformers library and Model Hub.
+- Special thanks to Hugging Face team for the transformers library and Model Hub.
 - OpenVINO team for the optimization toolkit.
-- Intel for providing the AI hardware and software ecosystem.
+- Intel for accommodating the company through the provision of AI hardware and software environment.
-- Contributors to the various libraries used in this project.
+- The authors of the different libraries used throughout the development of this project.